-Staging is a method of evaluating the progress of the cancer in a patient.
-That is, it looks at the tumor and the extent to which it has spread to other parts of the body.
-Once doctors know how far along the cancer is, they can decide on the best course of treatment.
+Staging is a method of evaluating the progression of the cancerthe tumor and the extent to which it has spread to other parts of the body.
+Once doctors determine the stage of colorectal cancer, they are better able to decide on the best course of treatment.

 TNM (Tumor, Node, Metastasis) Staging System for Colorectal Cancer